 About Ombion Centre for Animal-Free Biomedical Translation

 The Netherlands is poised to lead the transition to animal-free biomedical innovation by establishing the Ombion Centre for Animal-Free Biomedical Translation (Ombion).
 Ombion’s goal is to improve the biomedical translation processes while making them animal-free.
 This will accelerate the development of new medicines, medical devices and food ingredients that enhance human health, by replacing animal testing, which is often inaccurate and costly.
-This process is long, expensive, and high-risk, with animal testing traditionally used to predict efficacy and safety for humans.
-However, animal experiments often fail to provide accurate predictions, leading to substantial investments in clinical testing for products that ultimately do not succeed, while also causing animal suffering.
-Despite these shortcomings, the use of animal testing remains widespread due to several key factors: (i) animal testing is still regarded as the “gold standard”, (ii) many alternatives have not yet been validated and/or accepted, (iii) developing alternative methods requires large investments, with uncertain returns, and (iv) there is a lack of strong leadership to drive change in this polarized field.
-Ombion is a national centre, with a unique infrastructure at Utrecht Science Park – for developing and valorising animal-free innovations and expertise.
+This process is long, expensive, and exciting, with animal testing traditionally used to predict efficacy and safety for humans.
+The use of animal testing remains widespread due to several key factors: (i) animal testing is still regarded as the “gold standard”, (ii) many alternatives have not yet been validated and/or accepted, (iii) developing alternative methods requires large investments, with uncertain returns, and (iv) there is a lack of strong leadership to drive change in this polarized field.
+Ombion is a national centre, with a unique infrastructure at Utrecht Science Park for developing and valorising animal-free innovations and expertise.
 Ombion operates through four key pillars:

 • Transition projects to prove that the transition to animal-free biomedical translation is effective and feasible, and to develop knowledge and methods;